pratyushpandey3897/PratyushPandey/README.md

 <h2> Hey 👋, I'm Pratyush Pandey.</h2>

-<h3> I am actively seeking summer internship/co-op opportunities in SDE/DevOps/Cybersecurity roles starting May 2023. </h3>
+<h3> I am actively seeking full-time opportunities in SDE/DevOps/Cybersecurity roles starting May 2024. </h3>

 I am an avid learner with a passion for technology, particularly in Software Development, DevOps, Cloud Computing, Blockchain, and Machine Learning.
 My portfolio showcases my commitment to continuous skill development and exploration in these dynamic fields.
 <h3> 👨🏻‍💻 &nbsp;About Me </h3>